Near Seguin in Guadalupe County, Texas — The American South (West South Central)

 2. José Antonio Baldemero Navarro.

-Navarro owned granted and purchased lands in current Atascosa, Karnes, Guadalupe, Travis and Bastrop counties on which he developed productive ranch enterprises while he practiced law, was a merchant and served the people (Submitted on December 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)
+Navarro owned granted and purchased lands in current Atascosa, Karnes, Guadalupe, Travis and Bastrop counties on which he developed productive ranch enterprises while he practiced law, was a merchant and served the people of the State at all levels of government.
+The Navarro family home ranch in 1838 was north of current Seguin (then Walnut Springs) on San Geronimo Creek near Ewing Springs.
+(Submitted on December 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)

 3. Giants of Texas History: Jose Antonio Navarro.